-In the later years, Kilgray retargeted their offering towards enterprise localization departments and has built a sales team.
-The company’s latest reported revenue was in excess of 4.3 million euros (2016), with more than 90 people on staff.
+In the later years, memoQ retargeted their offering towards enterprise localization departments and has built a sales team.
+The company’s latest reported revenue was in excess of EUR 4.8 million (2018), with more than 90 people on staff.

-Standalone Translator Pro licenses cost EUR 620, with 1 year SMA included in the purchase price.
+Standalone Translator Pro licenses cost EUR 620 (USD 770), with 1 year SMA included in the purchase price.
 For subsequent years 20% SMA is applicable.

 Hosted SaaS memoQ Cloud server costs EUR 160 (USD 175) per PM; with 5 free floating translator (web) licenses per project manager license.
 For example, 5 PMs and 25 concurrent translators, web API and advanced terminology enabled would cost EUR 14,400 a year.
 Floating desktop translator licenses are available for EUR 40 per translator per month.
 Pricing for perpetual licenses and on-premise software is not publicly available.
 Costs there depend on the expected license coverage, added functionalities and level of implementation assistance.